mdestombes/minecraft_bukkit_server/README.md

 __*Take care, `Last` version is often in dev.
 Use stable version with TAG*__

-Docker build for managing a Minecraft Spigot/CraftBukkit server based on Alpine with Dynmap, DiscordSRV and DeathBan (For Hardcore mode) module include.
+Docker build for managing a Minecraft Spigot/CraftBukkit server based on Alpine with integrated plugin, configurable at starting as:
+- Dynmap,
+- DiscordSRV,
+- DeathBan (For Hardcore mode).

 The first version (v1.0) of image is borrowed from bbriggs/bukkit functionalities.
 Thanks for this good base of Dockerfile and existing